 If the play terminates with Team A legally in possession in Team B's Goal Area, Team A shall be awarded two points if the ball had been carried or passed across the line of scrimmage, but no points if the ball had been kicked across the line of scrimmage.

-NOTE: There shall be no convert attempt on the winning touchdown scored in overtime.
+NOTE: There shall be no convert attempt on the winning touchdown scored in overtime or if the scoring team chooses not to attempt a convert after scoring the winning touchdown on the last play of regulation time.

 NOTE: Penalties that occur on convert attempts shall be applied according to Rule 8, Section 5.